What can we do for you?

 Leaving no stone unturned in TBF’s pursuit of spreading basketball education to its youth, we also developed a city-to-city camp tour for those who could not attend our larger events.
 In a series of 3-hour camps that traveled through various cities, anywhere from 30-60 players (per camp) received coaching instruction that otherwise would have been impossible to obtain.

-Our camps have also featured coaching clinics, served to develop coaches of all levels.
+Our camps have also featured coaching clinics, which serve to develop coaches of all levels.
 Youth, club and senior level coaches in attendance have all benefited from the Embassy’s involvement in Turkey, which included the production and distribution of an instructional video featuring some key fundamental drills and exercises.
+Helping firm up a relationship with the U.S. Embassy in Ankara as well as the General Consulate's Office in Istanbul has allowed for terrific collaboration between the TBF and the U.S. Department of State.
+TBE is fortunate to play a significant role in the facilitation of these relationships.

 KOSOVO BASKETBALL FEDERATION (FBK)

 On behalf of The Basketball Embassy, Chris Dial was hired as Kosovo’s Youth National Teams Coordinator and tasked with answering the question, “What is the identity of Kosovo basketball?”
 With consideration of Kosovo’s history, culture and style, Dial began developing a system to incorporate all of the fundamentals necessary to achieve FBK’s goals.
 The starting point was to find, select and prepare Kosovo’s U16 Men's team for a FIBA European Championship Division C tournament in July.
-In only a few months, Dial’s progress was self-evident, as his team claimed a silver medal in Kosovo’s first ever FIBA appearance.
-Next year, Kosovo's will be represented in the European Championships by all four of their youth categories: Men's and Women's U16 & U18 Teams.
+In only a few months, Dial’s progress was self-evident, as his team claimed a silver medal in Kosovo’s first ever formal FIBA appearance.
+In just a year's time, TBE influenced the addition of a youth women's program, not only adding a U18 Men's Team, but also a U16 and U18 Women's Team.
+The Youth National Team Program that TBE was carrying out advanced the U16 Men from the previous summer's inaugural appearance in the C division to the very competitive 24 team B Division in Europe.
+Despite predictions that Kosovo, the new kids on the block, finishing in the last tier of the tournament, TBE was able to help those young men achieve a 14th place finish, solidifying their place in that tournament for the next year.

 TBE operates in cities throughout Kosovo and runs practices alongside local coaches, guiding them as part of the overall development plan for FBK.
 On the administrative side, we have written proposals for youth development projects for FIBA and the United State's State Department, one of which has been approved with funding.
 We continue working on streamlining that program for U14 kids to increase the scope of our existing plans.
 The Basketball Embassy’s involvement in Kosovo has truly been immersive, and we encourage you to CONTACT US for any additional information or questions not covered here.